About Hampden Sydney — In Depth

 Business & Licensing Records

 The Town of Hampden-Sydney does not have a dedicated municipal government, as it falls under the jurisdiction of Prince Edward County.
-Businesses operating within the Hampden-Sydney area are required to obtain the necessary licenses and permits from the Prince Edward County Department of Community Development, located at 111 South Street in Farmville.
-This department oversees the issuance of business licenses, building permits, and zoning approvals.
+Businesses operating within the area are required to obtain the necessary licenses and permits from the Prince Edward County Department of Community Development, located at 111 South Street in Farmville.
+This department oversees the issuance of business licenses, building permits, and zoning approvals for the entire county.

-Entrepreneurs and local businesses can contact the department to inquire about the specific requirements and procedures for obtaining the necessary documentation to operate within the Hampden-Sydney community.
+Entrepreneurs and local businesses can contact the office for inquire about the specific requirements and procedures for obtaining the necessary documentation to operate within the Hampden-Sydney community.

 Elections & Voter Records